dynamizeMe/termax/README.md

 #### Output from the code above:
 ![](./gifs/termaxExample8.gif)
 ![](./gifs/termaxExample9.gif)

-This will stopt the execution sequence and propt the user to choose between: Continue, See Error or Abort, giving users more control.
+This will stop the execution sequence and propt the user to choose between: Continue, See Error or Abort, giving users more control.

 ## Configuration